akirataguchi115/hyforms/README.md

 - Install required dependencies using pip.
 The required libraries are in requirements.txt, so: `pip install -r requirements.txt`

 ### Run the django server:
+- Migrate the DB by running `python manage.py makemigrations` and then `python manage.py migrate` (Otherwise login will fail)
 - In the root folder, run `python manage.py runserver`

 ### For accessing the UI: